-On July 11, 2022, In December 2023, the Company sold raised net proceeds of approximately \$117.0 million after deducting underwriting discounts and offering expenses through the sale of 25,035,000 shares of the Company's common stock, par value \$0.001 per share at a price of \$2.880 per share and pre-funded warrants to purchase an aggregate of 18,379,861 shares of common stock at a price of \$2.879 per share, which equals the per share offering price for the shares of common stock less the \$0.001 exercise price for each pre-funded warrant.
+In December 2023, the Company raised net proceeds of approximately \$117.0 million after deducting underwriting discounts and offering expenses through the sale of 25,035,000 shares of the Company's common stock, par value \$0.001 per share at a price of \$2.880 per share and pre-funded warrants to purchase an aggregate of 18,379,861 shares of common stock at a price of \$2.879 per share, which equals the per share offering price for the shares of common stock less the \$0.001 exercise price for each pre-funded warrant.
 An entity related to one of the Company's directors participated in the public offering and purchased 350,000 shares of common stock for an aggregate price of approximately \$1.0 million.
 The pre-funded warrants are immediately exercisable, subject to certain beneficial ownership limitations.
-The warrants meet the criteria for equity classification and were therefore recorded at fair value as of the grant date as a private placement component of stockholders' equity within additional paid-in capital in the amount of \$52.9 million.
+The warrants meet the criteria for equity classification and were therefore recorded at fair value as of the grant date as a component of stockholders' equity within additional paid-in capital in the amount of \$52.9 million.
+The Company issued an aggregate of 5,243,400 shares and 965,427 shares of common stock upon the cashless and cash exercise of these pre-funded warrants in February 2024 and April 2024, respectively.